Ridesharing and Your Personal Auto Policy

 Ridesharing for both drivers and passengers may not be so cool if you are not covered.

-Ridesharing has bec0me part of our lives.
-However, passengers and drivers for Transportation Network Companies (TNCs) alike are generally little informed of the fact that under a personal auto policy, they may not be covered under a number of circumstances.
+Ridesharing has become part of our lives.
+However, passengers and drivers for Transportation Network Companies (TNCs) alike are generally not well informed of the fact that under a personal auto policy, they may not be covered under a number of circumstances.

 Why is ridesharing an issue for drivers?